vfarcic/devops24/manuscript/08-jenkins-cd.md

   version: 0.16.6
 ```

-We can see that the requirements for our production environments are `chartmuseum` and `jenkins`, both located in the `stable` repository (official Helm repo).
+We can see that the requirements for our production environments are `chartmuseum` and `jenkins`.
+Both are located in the `stable` repository (the official Helm repo).

 Offcourse, just stating the requirements is not enough.
 Our applications almost always require customized versions of both public and private Charts.

 We already know from the previous chapters that we can leverage `values.yaml` file to customize Charts.
 The repository already has one, so let's take a quick look.

 ```bash
 cat helm/values-orig.yaml